Crapportunity

 We see a chance to grow something extraordinary.

-Crapportunity™ is the art and science of turning reputational waste into strategic nourishment, the moment where something breaks and you get to decide whether it becomes compost or contamination.
+Crapportunity is the art and science of taking the “crap” from a failure and turning it into strategic nourishment.
+It is in the moment when something breaks and you get to decide whether it becomes compost or contamination.

-Why Crapportunity™ Matters
+Why Crapportunity Matters

 Your reaction to failure is the clearest indicator of your leadership blueprint.
+It reveals your overused strengths, default stress pattern, and the exact place your personal system needs to evolve next.

-When you understand your Crapportunity™ pattern, you stop reacting on autopilot and start composting failure into clarity, alignment, and momentum.
+When you understand your Crapportunity pattern, you stop reacting on autopilot and start composting failure into clarity, alignment, and momentum.

 We’re Taking Crapportunity Back